The Proxy pattern is a structural design pattern.

-The pattern describes the technique of working with the class through the class layer – proxy.
-The proxy allows you to change the functionality of the original class, with the ability to preserve the original behavior, while maintaining the original class interface.
+The pattern describes the technique of working with a class through a class interlayer – a proxy.
+The proxy allows you to change the functionality of the original class, with the ability to preserve the original behavior, while maintaining the original interface of the class.

-Imagine the situation – in 2015, one of the countries of Western Europe decides to record all requests to the websites of users of the country, in order to improve statistics and an in-depth understanding of the political view of citizens.
+Let’s imagine a situation – in 2015, one of the countries of Western Europe decides to record all requests to the websites of the country’s users, in order to improve statistics and gain a deeper understanding of the political moods of citizens.

-Imagine a pseudo-code of naive gateway implementation used by citizens to access the Internet:
+Let’s present a pseudo-code of a naive implementation of a gateway that citizens use to access the Internet:

 class InternetRouter {